Collective work: United Kingdom

 In the United Kingdom section 178 of the Copyright, Designs and Patents Act 1988 (CDPA) defines a collective work as either "(a) a work of joint authorship or (b) a work in which there are distinct contributions by different authors or in which works or parts of works of different authors are incorporated."

 The general principle is that authors who contribute to a collective work have the right to control future exploitation in their works unless this is expressly waived in the contract.

 The editor receives a separate copyright in the collective work for their efforts as long as they meet the originality standard set by the government.

 The copyright law related to collective works does not provide an exception to the general European term of protection of 70 years following death, which would apply to death of the last surviving author.

 The Copyright Act 1842 stated that the authors of contributions to collective works did not retain full copyright control over their works.
 However, they had the right to be paid, the right to refuse consent for additional uses of their work, reversion of copyright after 28 years and (if agreed with the owner of the collective work) the ability to publish their own work.

 The 1911 Act, which replaced the 1842 Act, stated that the owner of a collective work would only gain ownership of the copyright of contributions where they had given or promised some valuable consideration and there was no agreement to the contrary.

 The author would retain copyright if this could be inferred from the mutual intention of the parties.

-Under the Copyright Act 1911, no copyright vests in the proprietor of a collective work unless the author is employed under a contract of service or apprenticeship, or there is an assignment in writing; and when the copyright vests in the proprietor of a periodical by reason of a contract of service or apprenticeship, the author may restrain separate publication.
+Under the Copyright Act 1911 (1 & 2 Geo.
+5. c.
+46), no copyright vests in the proprietor of a collective work unless the author is employed under a contract of service or apprenticeship, or there is an assignment in writing; and when the copyright vests in the proprietor of a periodical by reason of a contract of service or apprenticeship, the author may restrain separate publication.

 With the 1911 act the author of a contribution would regain copyright after 25 years, but this would be concurrent with the publisher's right in the collective work.

 It was argued that reversion of full rights to the author would have been "a great hardship to proprietors of collective works, particularly of those permanent in nature, such as ecyclopaedias, if they could not have acquired from the author an unfettered right to produce the work at any future time as part of the collective work."

 The author could, however, restrain the publisher from transferring or licensing their work to others.

 Under the Copyright Act 1956 employees retained copyright in their work unless there was an agreement to the contrary.

 The CDPA removed the waiver on employee rights.